 While I am on this point, I will digress briefly.
 Much is made of titles.
 Some people obsess over whether their office meets the standards of their peers.
 They engage in petty antics to cause others to have to succumb to their mind games.
 Part of this is to make sure that everyone recognizes how important they (think they) are.
 In some cases, this is a cover for insecurity.
 Things like having to make an appointment to see your leader or being put off for no good reason.
 How about the office where the level of the guest’s chair is lower than the host’s?
 Or the executive that has their assistant make all of their calls.
 When this happens to me, I hang up.
 If someone wants to talk to me, they can dial the phone just like I do.
 I am convinced that most people, even uneducated people can discern quickly whether a leader is genuine and whether or not they know what they are doing.
 No title or number of degrees hanging on a wall or other trappings will convince them otherwise.
 This is the reason I do not hang degrees on my wall.
 If someone wants to know if I have a degree, they usually know where to find the answer.
 People indulging themselves in the trappings of their role are frequently not respected.
 They will be followed because of pecking order diktats but respect has to be earned.
 It is not bestowed.
 You will be respected if you respect others and they believe you are honorable, genuine and that you know what you are doing.
 I poke fun at myself or at a situation to diffuse tension and put people at ease.
 I will never poke fun at another person.
 When I am poking fun, the people involved in the situation get the point.
 Some people earn the title of Executive Vice President, Senior Vice President, CFO, CEO or who knows what.
 When people ask me what I do, I tell them I head up the bookkeeping department.
 They might not know what a CFO or an EVP is or what they do but they understand what bookkeeping is.
 I do not feel a need to lay a title on someone to impress them.
 People that do this often get a result that is the exact opposite of what they intended.

 I had an experience recently that is haunting me as I write this.
-I was on my way to a dinner.
-The purpose of the dinner was to interview a Job candidate.
+I was on my way to a dinner to interview a Job candidate.
 I was driving out of town on a four lane road.
 Ahead of me, I saw what I initially believed to be a black plastic shopping bag drifting lazily across the road from right to left.
 It looked strange and out of place.
 As I drew closer, I realized that what I was actually seeing was a mother mallard duck with a gaggle of ducklings crossing the road.
 They were about half way across the first lane of the four lane street, the lane my car was in bearing down on them at forty plus miles per hour.
 The ducklings were so small they could not have been more than a few days old.
 There must have been eight or ten of them.
 Seeing my car approaching, the mother sensed danger and reversed course.
 As I got to where they were, the mother had jumped up on the curb and was moving away from the street.
 All of her brood were in a bunch bouncing off of the concrete as they attempted jump up on the curb to catch up with their mother.
 They were jumping into the curb and falling back time after time.
 Not one of them was big enough to get over the curb.
 They had to be horrified.
 It was a heart rending sight.
 This scene has affected me deeply.
 I pray that this family found a way to safety.
 As I was watching this drama unfold over just a few seconds, it struck me that this is a perfect analogy to one of the biggest challenges we face as leaders.

 How often have you seen this scenario?
 The brood follows their leader from safety into uncharted deep water or a new situation.
 Something occurs in the environment that introduces a problem they have not experienced before or unexpected danger.
 The leader changes or reverses course.
 The brood gets to a curb and runs into the wall.
 The leader knows or has a sense of what they need to do.
 Unfortunately, the brood cannot muster what it takes to follow and they are trapped.
 The brood cannot keep up with the leader.
 The leader and the brood ultimately fail together because the brood does not get the support they need or they are incapable of performing at the level the new situation demands.